smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 - `100000000000000000`

 These are the coordinator address, LINK address, key hash, and fee.
 Click deploy and use your Metamask account to confirm the transaction.

-[block:callout]
-{
-  "type": "info",
-  "title": "Address, Key Hashes and more",
+> 📘 Address, Key Hashes and more
+>
-  "body": "For a full reference of the addresses, key hashes and fees for each network, see [VRF Contracts](../vrf-contracts/)."
+> For a full reference of the addresses, key hashes and fees for each network, see [VRF Contracts](../vrf-contracts/).
-}
-[/block]

 (Note: you should <a href="/docs/beginners-tutorial#7c-obtaining-testnet-eth" target="_blank">have some Kovan ETH in your Metamask account</a> to pay for the GAS).

 Once deployed, the contract is almost ready to go!
 However, it can't request anything yet, since it doesn't own LINK.
 If we hit `rollDice` with no LINK, the transaction will revert.